 Whether you are planning to visit the main lookouts of the South Rim, do one of the easier hikes, or tackle longer hikes inside the canyon, April is a great time for that.
 However, the North Rim of the Grand Canyon is still closed at this time of the year and usually only reopens at around mid-May.

 Grand Canyon is an extremely popular destination, also because you can easily visit it as a day trip from Las Vegas.
-In fact, it’s one of the most-visited national parks!
+In fact, Grand Canyon is one of the most-visited national parks!
 So it can get really crowded during spring break, on the weekends, and around Easter.
 But if you plan your visit well and avoid peak times and most popular viewpoints, you can find a perfect combination of tranquility and pleasant weather.

 READ ALSO: How to See the Best of Grand Canyon in 1 Day